How Are Wrongful Death Settlements Paid in Washington?

 • Product liability – If a negligently manufactured product causes a fatal injury, the manufacturer may be held liable.
 A product distributor is also liable if its owner’s or employee’s negligence contributed to an injury.

 • Workplace accidents – If your loved one was fatally injured on the job, the employer is only responsible for workers’ compensation benefits through the Washington Department of Labor & Industries.
 As a beneficiary, you may qualify for a cash payment, a burial payment, and a monthly survivor’s benefit.
 If the employer intentionally caused the fatal injury, you have a right to pursue additional damages against the company.
-If a non-employer or non-co-worker fatally injure your family member during the course of employment, you may have a right to recover additional damages through a third-party action.
+If a non-employer or non-co-worker fatally injures your family member during employment, you may have a right to recover additional damages through a third-party action.

 • Medical malpractice – A medical professional is legally responsible for a patient’s death if they failed to meet the accepted standard of care, and that failure caused a fatal injury.